-Leadership Project: A substantial project, of equal duration to a Troop position (about 5-6 months), may be substituted as proof of leadership under certain circumstances.
-A boy may suggest a project with a written description to the Scoutmaster.
-If approved, he may continue with the project.
+Leadership Alternative: A substantial alternative, of equal duration to a Troop position (6 months), may be substituted as proof of leadership under certain circumstances.
+A scout may suggest a project with a written description to the Scoutmaster.
+If approved, the scout may continue with the project.

-When a Scout needs a leadership position for a rank advancement, he should contact the Senior Patrol Leader.
+When a Scout needs a leadership position for a rank advancement, they should contact the Senior Patrol Leader.
 The following is the process for fulfilling a leadership requirement:

-- A Scout must declare to the Senior Patrol Leader and the Scoutmaster his need for a leadership position.
+- A Scout must declare to the Senior Patrol Leader and the Scoutmaster their need for a leadership position.